lucapette/website/content/writing/the-appeal-of-static-typing.md

 println(favouriteThings.joinToString(" & ") { it.lowercase() })
 ```

-It's a small thing but, if you didn't know about it, it just taught you a new
+If you didn't know about this, it just taught you a new API.
+The key is that
-API.
-The key is that this happens countless times a day, especially if you're
-new to the language.
-So even learning a statically typed language has been
+this happens countless times a day, especially if you're new to the language.
-easier because of the editing experience.

 ## Shipping code to production